How to Find Your Way Around Different Types of Software Testing?

 When conducted: Between development and full-scale testing

-Smoke testing is one of the most superficial types of Quality Assurance.
-It is also known as build verification testing.
-Once the development team sends the project build to the testing team, the latter checks if the build is stable and does not crash.
-They look through the most basic functions and decide, whether the build is suitable for further, more detailed testing or it should be returned to the development team.
-This testing helps to reduce efforts and expenses spent on the QA process and to identify problems timely.
-Similarly to unit testing, if conducted after each change in the build, smoke testing can ensure the stability of code.
+Smoke testing is also known as build verification testing.
+It’s one of the most superficial types of Quality Assurance.
+Once the development team sends the project build to the software testing team, the latter checks if the build is stable and does not crash.
+They look through the most basic functionalities and decide whether the build is suitable for further, more detailed testing or it should be returned to the development team.

 Type: Functional